mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-query/mql-query.md

 A MongoDB Query (**query** from now on), is a single execution unit, written in any of the supported dialects, that MAY be consumed by a valid MongoDB Cluster.
-A query SHOULD contain all the semantics specific to the source dialect so it can be tailored back to the original source code.
+A query SHOULD contain all the semantics specific to the source dialect so it can be tailed back to the original source code.
 A query MAY be unsupported by a specific target MongoDB Cluster.

 ### Query validation and support